Erudika/paraio.org/src/monolite/partials/031-linkedin.md

 Support for logging in with LinkedIn is implemented by the `LinkedInAuthFilter`.
 This filter responds to requests at `/linkedin_auth`.

-To initiate a login with LinkedIn just redirect the user to the link LinkedIn API endpoint `https://www.linkedin.com/uas/oauth2/authorization`.
+To initiate a login with LinkedIn just redirect the user to the link LinkedIn OAuth endpoint `https://www.linkedin.com/uas/oauth2/authorization`.
 Pass the parameter `redirect_uri=/linkedin_auth` so Para can handle the response from LinkedIn.